oli-ver-d/webting/test.md

 Natural language elements can introduce ambiguity.
 For example, terms like `add` or `merge` might have different meanings depending on context.
 Resolving such ambiguities requires careful design and robust documentation.

 ### 2. Performance Overheads
-High-level, English-like abstractions often come at the cost of performance compared to low-level, optimized code.
+High-level, English-like abstractions often come at the cost of performance compared to low-level, optimised code.
 This trade-off is especially relevant in performance-critical applications such as game development or embedded systems.

 ### 3. Non-English Speakers
 The reliance on English syntax may create barriers for non-English speakers, limiting inclusivity.
-Efforts to localize programming languages or create multilingual programming environments are ongoing but face significant challenges.
+Efforts to localise programming languages or create multilingual programming environments are ongoing but face significant challenges.

 ### 4. Balancing Readability and Precision
 Designers must strike a balance between making a language readable and ensuring it remains precise and unambiguous for machine interpretation.
 This balance often requires compromises that may not satisfy all users.